-Other tasks — the Pollinas focused on the kitchen next — may require the work of professionals and cash to pay them.
-It's those projects you want to carefully evaluate against the home's price.
+The Pollinas focused on the kitchen next.
+Those other tasks may require the work of professionals and cash to pay them.
+Those are the ones to carefully evaluate against the home's price.

 #3 Which Hire-a-Pro Projects Add Instant Equity?

-Fact: While most home improvements add some equity, some are consistently at the top of the heap.
-Another thing those equity champions have in common: They usually require the help of a pro, but the cost can be instantly worth it.
+While some home improvements add equity, a few consistently top the list.
+Another thing those equity champions have in common: They usually require a pro's help.
+But the cost can be instantly worth it.

-Based on data gleaned from the “Remodeling Impact Report" (RIR) from the National Association of REALTORS®', if these three projects are on your fixer-upper's list of must-haves, then you may have found your dream equity-builder:
+Based on data gleaned from the “Remodeling Impact Report" from the National Association of REALTORS®, these three projects are good choices on your list of must-haves:

-- New roof: A new roof may not be the remodeling project of your dreams — until you realize it could actually pay you.
-You'll spend about $7,500 to install it (based on a national average determined by contractors responding to the RIR survey), but when you sell, it could recoup 109% of that or $8,150, according to REALTORS® surveyed.
+- New roof: A new roof may not be the remodeling project of your dreams — until you realize you could break even with return on investment.
+You'll spend about $12,000 to install it, based on a national average determined by contractors responding to the remodeling impact survey.
+But when you sell, it could recoup $12,000, according to REALTORS® surveyed.

-- Hardwood floors: It costs about $3,000 on average nationally to refinish hardwood floors.
-The survey indicates you could recoup 100% of that at resale.
-If you're looking at a fixer-upper (at the right price) that needs the floors redone, that's like getting the floors for free!
-New hardwood floors are also a good choice at a cost of about $5,500 to install, and could recoup $5,000 of that at resale.
+- Hardwood floors: To refinish hardwood floors costs about $3,400 on average nationally.
+The survey indicates you could recoup 147% of that at resale.
+If you're looking at a fixer-upper (at the right price) that needs the floors redone, that's like getting the floors for free or even making money!
+New hardwood floors are also a good choice, costing about $5,500 to install.
+They could recoup $6,500 of that at resale.

 - Insulation: A fixer-upper offers a great opportunity to replace or add insulation.
-New insulation costs about $2,100 on average nationally, and can recoup $1,600 at resale — as if saving 10% to 50% on your energy bill wasn't compelling enough.
+An insulation upgrade costs about $2,500 on average nationally and can offer a return of $2,500 at resale — plus savings on your energy bill.